dotnet/csharplang/proposals/init.md

 also applies to interface implementation.

 ### Metadata encoding
-The `init` members will be encoded using the attribute `System.Runtime.CompilerServices.InitOnlyAttribute` which will have the following declaration:
+Property `init` accessors will be emitted as a standard `set` accessor with the return type marked with a modreq of `IsInitOnly`.
+This is a new type which will have the following definition:

 ```cs
 namespace System.Runtime.CompilerServices